djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 #### Identifying Stakeholders and Their Needs

-- **University Administration**: Requires data for academic planning, resource allocation, and decision-making.
+- The **University Administration** relies on the system to access data for academic planning, resource allocation, and informed decision-making.
-- **Faculty Members**: Need access to student information, course schedules, and grading systems.
+- **Faculty Members** require tools to view student information, manage course schedules, and handle grading efficiently.
-- **Students**: Want to enroll in courses, view schedules, and check grades.
+- **Students** depend on the system to enroll in courses, access their schedules, and check their grades seamlessly.
-- **IT Department**: Responsible for maintaining the system's security, performance, and reliability.
+- The **IT Department** oversees maintaining the system's security, ensuring optimal performance, and guaranteeing reliability for all users.
 Understanding each group's needs ensures the database supports all necessary functions.

 #### Understanding the Business Domain

 Grasping the university's processes helps in modeling the data accurately.
 Key processes include:

-- **Course Registration**: Students enrolling in classes.
+- **Course Registration** allows students to enroll in classes according to their academic requirements and schedules.
-- **Faculty Assignment**: Assigning professors to courses.
+- **Faculty Assignment** ensures professors are appropriately assigned to courses based on their expertise and availability.
-- **Grade Management**: Recording and accessing student grades.
+- **Grade Management** facilitates recording, updating, and accessing student grades securely and efficiently.

 #### Defining the Scope and Objectives

 Setting clear objectives keeps the project focused.
 For our university database:

-- **Objective**: Create a system to streamline academic processes and data management.
+- The **objective** is to develop a system that efficiently streamlines academic processes and manages institutional data effectively.
-- **Constraints**: Limited budget, six-month implementation timeline, use of open-source technologies.
+- **Constraints** include operating within a limited budget, adhering to a six-month implementation timeline, and utilizing open-source technologies to minimize costs.

 #### Gathering Functional Requirements